BenTheBacker/NLU---Project/B Model Card.md

 <!-- This section is meant to convey both technical and sociotechnical limitations. -->

-Data augmentation may introduce synonyms that alter sentence semantics in subtle ways.
+Data augmentation may introduce synonyms that alter sentence context.
-      Users should verify outputs for critical applications.
+      The model performance may degrade on domain-specific language or out-of-vocabulary terms.
+Mitigation strategies may involve domain adaptation or further data collection.

 ## Additional Information